Eli Lilly in deal to supply COVID-19 drugs to low-income countries

-As part of the deal, Lilly will make antibody therapies available to lower-income countries prior to April 2021, but did not elaborate on the number of doses.
+As part of the deal, Lilly said it will make antibody therapies available to lower-income countries prior to April 2021, but did not elaborate on the number of doses.
+Separately, Fujifilm Holdings Corp 4901.T said its facility in Denmark would manufacture treatments next year.

 Lilly said its partners with which it is developing antibody therapies, including Canadian biotech company AbCellera Biologics Inc, had agreed to waive their royalties on the therapies distributed in low- and middle-income countries.